 For many years, Deb worked as a freelance writer and editor for such national publications as Better Homes and Gardens and Country Home.
 She also served as project manager for custom publications, working with a number of Fortune 500 companies.

-In 2005, she founded her company, GoldenTree Communications, which offers writing and personal growth retreats, as well as mentoring for authors in writing and publishing.
+In 2005, she founded her company, GoldenTree Communications, which offers writing and personal growth retreats.

 Her years of experience in publishing and communications, along with personal development, serve as a solid basis for her books, classes, presentations and workshops.

 Deb lives near Des Moines, Iowa.
-Follow her on Facebook and on Twitter @DebraEngle2.
+Follow her on Instagram, Facebook, and Twitter.